 Find Common Ground through Orlando Divorce Mediation

-The Kramer Law Firm believes it is important to all family members to work quickly and with a problem-solving attitude in order to resolve family law issues most effectively and affordably.
+The New Future Divorce & Family Law Firm believes it is important to all family members to work quickly and with a problem-solving attitude in order to resolve family law issues most effectively and affordably.

 For many divorcing couples, mediation is an excellent tool.
 The advantages of mediation over the traditional adversarial approach to divorce are significant.
 Your conversations are private, the atmosphere is informal and patient, and the process is empowering and productive.

-The Orlando divorce mediation attorneys of the Kramer Law Firm have been involved in thousands of cases that have involved mediation.
+The Orlando divorce mediation attorneys of the New Future Divorce & Family Law Firm have been involved in thousands of cases that have involved mediation.
 Our experience can help guide you through the mediation process, keep you informed of your rights, and review all agreements to be sure they protect your interests.

 We are able to assist you in the mediation of all areas of divorce including parenting plan (custody) disputes, alimony, complex property division issues, and child support matters.
 If you would like to know more, please contact our family law firm to discuss how Orlando divorce mediation can work for you.